dkarter/CCProcessing-Ruby/README.md

 CCProcessing
 ============

-CCProcApp is a demo app build for the Braintree interview process
+CCProcessing is a demo app built by Dorian Karter for the Braintree Software Engineer interview process

 ## Usage Instructions
 To use open a terminal window on your Mac OS X or Linux.

+### Dependencies
+This application uses the following gems:

+Functional depenecies:
+ - Thor - for command line tools and feature descriptions

+ Development dependencies:
+ - RSpec - for testing
+ - Guard - for continuous testing workflow
+ 	+ Guard-rspec - integrates Guard and RSpec
+ 	+ terminal-notifier-guard - for guard notifications on Mac OSX

 ### Install
 Extract the files from the supplied zip file, keeping the directory structure intact.
 Navigate to the program directory and enter the following:

 	$ bundle install

-This will install the Thor and RSpec gems.
+This will install the necessary gems.

 ### Run
-To view available commands
+To view available program modes

 	$ ruby main.rb help

-To run the program in interactive mode:
+To run the program in interactive mode (stdin):

 	$ ruby main.rb interactive

 To load a file and process each line as a command:

 	$ ruby main.rb file <filename>

 ##### Interactive mode
 When entering interactive mode you will see the following prompt: